Gowa Regency: Administrative districts

+Benteng Somba Opu and Lembang Parang. (f) all 14 are kelurahan - Batangkaluku, Bonto-Bontoa, Bontoramba, Kalegowa, Katangka, Mawang, Paccinongang, Pandang-Pandang, Romangpolong, Samata, Sungguminasa, Tamarunang, Tombolo and Tompobalang. (g) including the 3 kelurahan of Bontomanai, Borongloe and Romang Lompoa. (h) including the 2 kelurahan of Bontoparang and Lanna. (j) comprising 6 kelurahan (Bonto Lerung, Bulutana, Gantarang, Garassi, Malino and Pattapang) and one desa. (k) including one kelurahan of Tamaona. (l) including the 2 kelurahan of Je'nebatu and Sapaya. (m) including the 2 kelurahan of Cikoro and Malakaji. (n) including the 2 kelurahan of Lauwa and Tonrorita.

 The first eleven of the eighteen districts tabulated above lie within the official metropolitan area of the city of Makassar; the remaining seven districts lie outside that area.

 Economy

 Mining

 Mineral deposits, group C along the Watershed (DAS) Jenebarang, such as sand, stone and gravel hereditary able to provide for the surrounding population.
 The contribution of this sector in economic activity in 2000 amounting to Rp.105,4 billion, or 9.13 percent, but the contribution of this sector to the regency government's treasury is significant.

-In fiscal year 2001, the district government is targeting Rp.
+In fiscal year 2001, the district government targeted Rp.
 2.03 billion of tax excavated material to fill a class C revenue (PAD).
-Quarrying activities is quite large because in addition to the availability of material from the DAS, there is also a mountain stone and clay.
-The trucks are passing transporting this material along protocol roads connecting with Gowa Makassar.
+Quarrying activities was quite large because in addition to the availability of material from the DAS, there was also mountain stone and clay.
+The trucks transporting this material moved along protocol roads connecting with Gowa Makassar.

-Excavated material is capable of providing for cash receipts, Gowa regency.
+Excavated material is capable of providing for cash receipts for Gowa Regency.
 Pos dominates income tax up to 65 percent in the 2001 fiscal year revenue in the amount of Rp.
 3.11 billion.